zoriya/Kyoo/README.md

 You can see a live demo with copyright-free movies here: [demo.kyoo.moe](https://demo.kyoo.moe).
 Thanks to the [blender studio](https://www.blender.org/about/studio/) for providing open-source movies available for all.

-## FAQ

-### How to delete your account

-To delete your account, simply click on your avatar on the app/website and click "Delete your account".

 ## Screens